objectionary/eo/README.md

 This code will compile into a `.java` class that will compile into a `.class` byte code that will run and print "Hello, world!".

-What exactly happens here? ...
+What exactly happens here? [a detailed explanation wanted]

 ## The Language